Blosc/bloscpack/README.rst

     |-0-|-1-|-2-|-3-|-4-|-5-|-6-|-7-|-8-|-9-|-A-|-B-|-C-|-D-|-E-|-F-|
     |            nchunks            |        max-app-chunks         |

 The first 4 bytes are the magic string ``blpk``.
-Then there are 4 bytes, the first three are described below and the last one is reserved.
-This is followed by 4 bytes for the ``chunk-size``, another 4 bytes for the ``last-chunk-size`` and 8 bytes for the number of chunks.
-The last 8 bytes are reserved for use in future versions of the format.
+Then there are 4 bytes which hold information about the activated features in this file.
+This is followed by 4 bytes for the ``chunk-size``, another 4 bytes for the ``last-chunk-size``, 8 bytes for the number of chunks, ``nchunks`` and lastly 8 bytes for the total number of chunks that can be appended to this file, ``max-app-chunks``.

 Effectively, storing the number of chunks as a signed 8 byte integer, limits the number of chunks to ``2**63-1 = 9223372036854775807``, but this should not